 Challenges in Starting a Herbs Business in India

 - Labour and Skill Shortage: In many regions of the nation, there is a shortage of skilled labour for processing and packaging herbs.
 Get yourself educated about the skills required by labourers to work in the industry.
-Focus on the needs of labourers and interact with nearby farming communities to get yourself the best.
+Focus on the needs of labourers and interact with nearby farming communities to get the best.

 Conclusion